The Authenticity of the Oral Torah

 (23) Shimon the Righteous, High Priest and Sage

-(35) In generation 35, the sage Rabbi Yehudah the Prince, a direct patrilineal descendant of King David, wrote down the Oral Torah in a brilliant abbreviated form, called the Books of the Mishnah, for widespread public use.
-Before this time, the Prophets and Sages who received the Oral Torah in each generation kept private notes on what they learned as oral lessons from their teachers.
-In the words of Maimonides, “He [Rabbi Yehudah the Prince] gathered together all the traditions, all the enactments, and all the explanations and interpretations that had been heard from Moses or that had been deduced by the courts [of Prophets and Sages] of all the generations in all matters of the Torah; and he wrote the Book of the Mishnah from all of them.
+“He [Rabbi Yehudah the Prince] gathered together all the traditions, all the enactments, and all the explanations and interpretations that had been heard from Moses or that had been deduced by the courts [of Prophets and Sages] of all the generations in all matters of the Torah; and he wrote the Book of the Mishnah from all of them.
 And he taught it in public, and it became known to all Israel; everyone wrote it down and taught it everywhere, so that the Oral Law would not be forgotten from Israel.
-Why did [he] do so, and did not leave things as they were?
-Because he saw that the number of students was continuing to go down, calamities were continually happening, wicked government [under the Romans] was extending its domain and increasing in power, and the Israelites were wandering and emigrating to remote places.
-He thus wrote a work to serve as a handbook for all, so that it could be rapidly studied and would not be forgotten; throughout his life, he and his court continued giving public instruction in the Mishnah.”

 1. “The Key to Chassidus,” by Bezalel Malamud (free to download).

 2. There were several righteous individuals in Biblical times who miraculously lived exceptionally long lives.
 One of these was Pinehas, son of Elazar, son of Aaron.
-He transmitted the Oral Torah to Eli, who was descended from Itamar son of Aaron.
+He transmitted the Oral Torah to Eli, who descended from Itamar son of Aaron.